RTippin/messenger/docs/ChatBots.md

 ---

 ### Authorization
-- To authorize the end user add your handler to a bot, you should define the `authorize()` method and return boolean.
+- To authorize the end user to add your handler to a bot, you should define the `authorize()` method and return boolean.
 - This method will be called during the http request cycle, giving you access to the current auth/session/etc.
   - If the end user is unauthorized, the handler will be hidden from appearing in the available handlers list while adding actions to a bot.
   - This does NOT authorize being triggered once added to a bot action.